Cassie In Roll Of Thunder Hear My Cry

 Comprehensive Overview

 The scientific foundation underlying the social dynamics depicted in Roll of Thunder, Hear My Cry rests on the established racial hierarchy and the economic exploitation of black people in the post-Reconstruction South.
 Jim Crow laws enforced segregation and disenfranchisement, limiting African Americans' access to education, employment, and political participation.
-The economic system of sharecropping perpetuated a cycle of debt and dependence, trapping many black families in a state of perpetual poverty.
+That's why the economic system of sharecropping perpetuated a cycle of debt and dependence, trapping many black families in a state of perpetual poverty.
 This systemic oppression was further reinforced by the threat of violence and intimidation, as evidenced by the actions of the white landowners and the Ku Klux Klan.

 Trends and Latest Developments